 Our Modern Floating Stair treads have a simple purpose: to support your feet as they go up the staircase.
 Depending on the type of stairway, stair treads can be made from wood, metal, or plastic.

 They can be made out of non-slip materials for indoor stairways, or thermally modified in order to withstand the elements outdoors.

 For the DIY homeowner, thick stair treads are a dream.
 When we make our thick stair treads, we glue each piece of lumber together to create a strong step for your feet.
 It looks great, feels great, and is super supportive.
-Our thick stair treads are built by cutting, planing, and gluing pieces of hardwoods together.
-Crafted from high-quality hardwoods, our thick treads have unique wood grain and are capable of withstanding a lifetime of wear.
+Our thick stair treads are built by cutting, planing, and gluing pieces of hardwood together.
+Crafted from high-quality hardwood, our thick treads have unique wood grain and are capable of withstanding a lifetime of wear.
 They can be ordered in a variety of stunning finishes.